This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Acoustic neuroma microsurgery is surgery to remove an acoustic neuroma (AN).
-AN is a slow growing tumor that forms on the nerves of your ear.
+Acoustic neuroma microsurgery is used to remove a tumor from nerves in your ear.
 The nerves help control your balance and hearing.

 - You have new headaches or dizziness.

 - You have new or worse hearing loss or ringing in your ears.